 available.

-You shouldn’t have to edit any other files; the Makefile
+You shouldn’t have to edit any other files; the Makefile and all of

 the LinuxCNC-Ethercat support code should pick up your new driver